 "Are you trying to hog all of the princess' precious time for yourself, Nichol?" a flamboyant voice called from the stairway leading into the castle.

 "Oh Vahn, don't be so stingy!
-I wanted to meet her as well!"
-Nichol cried pushing his glasses into place.
+I wanted to meet her as well!" said Nichol pushing his glasses into place.

-The burn flushed over her and she pulled her hand away as daintily as she could, using it to cover her mouth while she giggled as girlishly as her nerves allowed.
+The burn flushed over her and she pulled her hand away daintily, using it to cover her mouth while she giggled as girlishly as her nerves allowed.
 Geez that look.
 "You are too flattering, Prince Vahn," she said smiling charmingly, "Now, shall we go inside to discuss the treaty?
 I should hate to take up too much of your time."

 Nina looked back at Ethan who was talking with Nichol again about the soldier probably.
-The anxious grumbling in her stomach lessened.
-At least Ethan would make sure this guy didn't get too close; she hoped.
+Being her guardian at least he would make sure this guy didn't get too close...that is she hoped he would.

 "Princess I hope you are noticing the mysterious and artistic decor of castle Ludia," Prince Vahn gushed over-dramatically, extending his arms out as they walked into the castle's main hallway.
 "My family has favored gothic art and roses for generations.
 Is it to your liking?"

 To appease him, Nina gave the hallway a once around.
 The style was the same as the outside, except now, portraits of the Ludian family with frames of carved roses lined the walls.
-What was the big deal?
-She thought looking back at his expectant face.
-Wyndia had the same scheme, just brighter and more modern, and there weren't so many lanterns with actual wax candles in them.
-"It really is an amazing piece of work," she replied smiling and nodding at him, "These carvings of the Goddess are absolutely amazing.
-It's like shes...actually here or, something..."
-She bit her bottom lip thinking maybe that was a little too far.
+Intricate candelabras flared in little indents in the walls between them.
+"It...ah really is an amazing piece of work," she replied smiling and nodding at him.
+"Yes very...nice."
+She bit her lip, she was so dreadful at improv.
+Why would she care about this castle at all?
+She just wanted to get all this over with and go back to her carriage with Ethan.

-The prince clasped his hands together dramatically and she exhaled.
+The prince clasped his hands together.
 "I knew you would enjoy it!
-It's a shame, I was going to give you a tour of it before the meeting, but you seem to have your priorities on the right track!
+It's a shame, I was going to give you a tour before the meeting, but you seem to have your priorities on the right track!
 I'm glad you at least have enough class to appreciate the bigger picture even by just seeing a little bit," he fawned, leaning in too close to her.
-She wondered why Ethan wasn't stopping him.
-He was still talking with the adviser, not paying her a bit of attention.
+He smelled heavily of thick, musky cologne.
+She wondered why Ethan wasn't interfering.
+He was still talking with the adviser, not paying them a bit of attention.

 She pondered "engagement".